Nishitetsu 9000 series

 The Nishitetsu 9000 series (西鉄9000形) is an electric multiple unit (EMU) train type operated by the private railway operator Nishi-Nippon Railroad (Nishitetsu) in Japan on the Nishitetsu Tenjin Ōmuta Line since 20 March 2017.

+Ten sets of five three-car and five two-car formations are in service as of 2021.

 Design

 The 9000 series trains were built by Kawasaki Heavy Industries in Kobe, with two three-car sets and two two-car sets (10 vehicles) entering service in March 2017, and a further two three-car sets and one two-car set (eight vehicles) entering service in May 2017.

 Based on the earlier 3000 series trains, externally, the new trains carry a livery with a "royal red" waist-line stripe.

 Operations

 The 9000 series trains operate on Nishitetsu Tenjin Ōmuta Line express and all-stations local services.

 Formations

 2-car sets

 The two-car sets are formed as follows with one motored ("M") car and one non-powered trailer ("T") car.

 The motored car has two single-arm pantographs.